 A BioGill representative will be back in touch with you soon.

+We are a biotechnology company manufacturing above ground, attached growth bioreactors that deliver highly effective, low cost and energy efficient water treatment systems.
+BioGill combines simple, yet smart technology and natural biological processes, to remove contaminants from water.
 Our goal is to deliver water treatment solutions that are good for the environment and good for the bottom line.

 To validate BioGill Nano-ceramic membrane™ capability as an effective biofiltration system for aquaculture ponds.
 The key measures are to: